wojtekgoo/wojtekgoo.github.io/_posts/2022-01-04-HEVD_Stack_Overflow.md

 ![IrpDeviceIoCtlHandler source code](/assets/img/code_IrpDeviceIoCtlHandler.png)
 *source code of the IrpDeviceIoCtlHandler*

-In case attacker sends value equal to *HEVD_IOCTL_BUFFER_OVERFLOW_STACK* constant, <code>BufferOverflowStackIoctlHandler</code> function will be executed. *HEVD_IOCTL_BUFFER_OVERFLOW_STACK* is a macro that creates IOCTL with 0x800 function code in it.
+Driver will execute the <code>BufferOverflowStackIoctlHandler</code> function, in case of *HEVD_IOCTL_BUFFER_OVERFLOW_STACK* value in the switch statement. *HEVD_IOCTL_BUFFER_OVERFLOW_STACK* is a macro that corresponds to the IOCTL with 0x800 function code in it.
 So in order to trigger the vulnerability, we need to use 0x800 in the IOCTL creation.

 ![IOCTL definitions](/assets/img/code_IOCTL_definitions.png)
 *IOCTL definitions*